• Facebook

 Who Needs It Next?

 That’s the question that has kept me sweating, bleeding, training — teaching — for 28 years.
 Whenever I’ve considered hanging it all up, I just thought of the last person who used it, who needed it, who would’ve been found by a corpse-sniffing dog in a ditch if they hadn’t known how to turn the tables — violently, shockingly — on the predator who thought they had found obedient prey.
-For me, it was just another chunk of time grinding in silence alone, hours of prep for every hour of class, hours on the mats and nursing all the dings, dents, concussions and limps that accrue across years of physical action — but for them was everything.
+For me, it was just another chunk of time grinding in silence alone, hours of prep for every hour of class, hours on the mats and nursing all the dings, dents, concussions and limps that accrue across years of physical action — but for them it was everything.
 They would say it was all worth it — even the 17 years of doing this without making a living at it — and I agree.

 I wouldn’t change a thing.